nebuly-ai/nos/doc/elastic-quota.md

         - containerPort: 80
 ```

 ## How to define resource quotas

 You can define resource limits on namespaces using two custom resources: `ElasticQuota` and `CompositeElasticQuota`.
 They both work in the same way, the only difference is that the latter defines limits on multiple
 namespaces instead of on a single one.
 Limits are specified through two fields:

-* `min`: the minimum resources that are guaranteed to the namespace.
-Nebulnetes will make sure that, at any time,
+* `min`: the minimum resources that are guaranteed to the namespace. nos will make sure that, at any time,
   the namespace subject to the quota will always have access to **at least** these resources.
 * `max`: optional field that limits the total amount of resources that can be requested by a namespace.
 If not
-  max is not specified, then Nebulnetes does not enforce any upper limits on the resources that can be requested by
+  max is not specified, then nos does not enforce any upper limits on the resources that can be requested by
   the namespace.

 You can find sample definitions of these resources under the [examples](../config/operator/samples) directory.

-Note that `ElasticQuota` and `CompositeElasticQuota` are treated by Nebulnetes in the same way: a
+Note that `ElasticQuota` and `CompositeElasticQuota` are treated by nos in the same way: a
 namespace subject to an `ElasticQuota` can borrow resources from namespaces subject to either other elastic quotas or
 composite elastic quotas and, vice-versa, namespaces subject to a `CompositeElasticQuota` can borrow resources
 from namespaces subject to either elastic quotas or composite elastic quotas.